Tejaschaudhari0/Tejaschaudhari0_Customer-Churn-Analysis/README.md

 - To achieve the 5% yearly increase, we can introduce incentives like small discounts or rewards for customers who sign up for automatic payments.
 Streamlining the enrollment process and promoting it through targeted emails and campaigns will also be key.

+## Conclusion :-

+In conclusion, achieving these KPIs will improve customer satisfaction, streamline operations, and secure more stable revenue streams.
+By focusing on proactive support, encouraging longer contract commitments, and simplifying automatic payment enrollment, the project positions the organization to enhance both customer loyalty and operational efficiency.